Laurie Frick Biography

 The installation represents current science – and points to how we’ll consume data increasingly gathered about us.
 Rather than shy away, engineers at the leading edge will use patterns of data to understand and solve problems.
 Numbers are abstract concepts, but humans understand pattern intuitively.

-We hunted for data, with an enormous assist by the College of Engineering to dig deep into the University archives and found paper records over a hundred years old to verify graduate degrees by specific department for every year going back to 1880.
-A trove of seemingly innocuous recent data about the projects from the Engineering Project Showcase was compiled and categorized, with size of teams, department, sponsors, poster content and long written descriptions of over 730 projects involving thousands of students over the past 5 years.
+We hunted for data, with an enormous assist by the College of Engineering to dig deep into the university archives and found paper records over 100 years old to verify graduate degrees by specific department for every year going back to 1880.
+A trove of seemingly innocuous recent data about the projects from the Engineering Project Showcase was compiled and categorized, with size of teams, department, sponsors, poster content and long written descriptions of over 730 projects involving thousands of students over the past five years.

 From the projects we were able to classify and use probabilistic math to predict the polarity of sentiment, whether the approach was positive, negative or neutral.
 These are the same software tools analyzing unstructured text from enormous quantities of writing to categorize and classify for government agencies and global companies.
 Turns out machine learning tools are very good at assessing details that are unnoticed to the human eye.
 Tone, authenticity, leadership clout, quantitative approach, analytic logic are just some of the measures gleaned from the analysis.
 All scores and numbers turned into comparison data to decide size, placement and color coding for each piece of glass.

 This installation is like portraiture, a data portrait – we hunted to find the essence and what is distinctive about the engineering college at Texas A&M. It is the camaraderie, the sense of belonging and what binds students together is that they do things.
 They are ‘doers’.
 That’s what drove me to look at analyzing student projects and the degrees accomplished at Texas A&M.